ChrisCarleton/BottomTime-Core/docs/Friends.md

 HTTP Status Code | Details
 ----- | -----
 **204 No Content** | The call succeeded and the friend request was approved/rejected.
-**400 Bad Request** | The request failed because the friend request was already approved.
+**400 Bad Request** | The request failed because the friend request was already approved/rejected.
 **403 Forbidden** | The request was rejected because the current user does not have permission to approve or reject the request.
 Only the *recipient* of a request (or an admin) is allowed to approve/reject a request.
 **404 Not Found** | The request failed because the friend request, the user, or the friend could not be found.
 **500 Server Error** | An internal server error occurred.
 Log information will be provided in the [Error](General.md#error-object) object for troubleshooting.

 ### DELETE /users/:username/friends/:friendName
 Deletes a relationship between a user and a friend.
-Can be used to "unfriend" or to quietly reject a friend request.
+Can be used to "unfriend" or to quietly dismiss a friend request.
 Though the proper way to reject a friend request would be to call `POST /users/:username/friends/:friendName/reject`.
 This method would allow the user to supply a reason and the friend being rejected would receive an e-mail notifying them.